-A sale of the vessel pendente lite is not possible if a vessel is arrested and proceedings are ongoing, unless the owners consent to such sale and a joint application is made to the court for the judicial sale (and not for a private sale).

-If however the claimants are unsuccessful in making good their damages pursuant to their claim from the defendants and have a favourable judgement from the court, then the Maritime Code contains provision for the judicial sale of the vessel in execution of the judgment.
+A pendente lite injunction is not possible if a vessel is arrested and proceedings are ongoing, unless the respondents consent to such sale.
+If however the claimants are unsuccessful in making good their damages pursuant to their claim from the defendants and have a favourable judgement from the court, then the Maritime Code contains provision for the judicial sale of the vessel.